gurhub/surmagic/README.md

 ### Info

-This example uses and tested with this configuration:
+This script uses and tested with this configuration:

 * Tested on the Xcode versions listed below:
   * 11.1 (11A1027) (this is where we started...)